How to Define Your Product Strategy

 Early in my career as a product leader, I learned to execute quickly, leading to success in building games and children’s software.
 But two things reinforced the value of strategic thinking for me.
 One good, another bad:

 - The Good.
 I learned to accelerate progress by thinking strategically.
 In building children’s software, I anticipated the value of brands and signed many of them to long-term exclusives.
 I also learned to appreciate the value of grade-based positioning (Elmo’s Preschool, Reader Rabbit’s 1st Grade) as well as the emerging internet opportunity.

 - The Bad.
 I was a co-founder of Creative Wonders, which we sold to The Learning Company (TLC), and then sold TLC to Mattel for $3.5B.
-But two years later Mattel spun TLC back out of the company for one-tenth its value.
+But two years later, Mattel spun TLC back out of the company for one-tenth of its value.
 We had failed to build long-term, enduring value.